mkgold/approachingdh/approachingdh-syllabus.md

 * Heather Zuber, Introduction, _How and Where to Make a Fortune: Mapping the Fictions of Economic Mobility through Work in British Literature, 1719-1809_.
 Dissertation.
 The Graduate Center, CUNY, 2018.
 * Murrieta-Flores, Patricia; Donaldson, Christopher; Gregory, Ian, "GIS and Literary History: Advancing Digital Humanities research through the Spatial Analysis of historical travel writing and topographical literature." _Digital Humanities Quarterly_.
 Volume 11 Number 1 (2017). http://www.digitalhumanities.org/dhq/vol/11/1/000283/000283.html
 * Presner, Todd S, David Shepard, and Yoh Kawano.
 Hypercities: Thick Mapping in the Digital Humanities.
 Cambridge, Massachusetts: Harvard University Press, 2014. (selections)
 * Piatti, Barbara; Bär, Hans Rudolf; Reuschel, Anne-Kathrin; Hurni, Lorenz; and Cartwright, William.
 "Mapping Literature: Towards a Geography of Fiction." _Cartography and Art_, Eds.
 Cartwright, William; Gartner, Georg F; and Lehn, Antje. http://www.literaturatlas.eu/files/2012/01/Piatti2008_ArtAndCartography_Springer.pdf
+* Monmonier, Mark S. _How to Lie with Maps_.
+Chicago : University of Chicago Press, 1996. (selections)
 * **PRAXIS ASSIGNMENT #2 (Choose 1 of 2)** create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
 Blog about your project

 **3/27 -- Stepping Back: Knowledge Models; Debates; Questions**